Fast-meadowvole9864/Strategy-Factory/MANUAL.md

-# Quant Engine Public Core Manual
+# Strategy Factory Public Core Manual

 This manual is the operator-facing command reference for the public-core repo.